-The property has been extended to the front.
-The ground floor layout has been altered and patio doors have been created at the rear.
+The property has been extended to the front with a porch and a wall has been removed from between the hall and the living room.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.